csrc-sdsu/mole/doc/sphinx/source/examples/Time-Integrators/backward_euler.md

 #### Mathematical Background

-The backward euler method is an implicit method for solving first-order differential equations where we are evaluating the function at the next point in time $y_{i+1}$.
+The backward Euler is an implicit method for solving first-order differential equations where we are evaluating the function at the next point in time $y_{i+1}$.

 $$
 y_{i+1} = y_i + h \cdot f(t_{i+1}, y_{i+1})